OpenSteamClient/OpenSteamClient/README.md

 ## Why such high distro requirements?
 The client was made on Arch Linux, for Arch Linux (primarily), so I used whatever features were available.

+## I don't like the "Web bloats".
+Can I get rid of them?
+Yes.
+This app was built to fit as many users needs as possible.

+You can disable building the webview component by passing `-DNOWEBVIEW` to `cmake`.
+You can also pass `--no-browser` as a command line argument to `opensteam` to disable it.